subhagpo/PhoneGapDayWorkshop/Step 3: Do the CI setup/README.md

 - Create a new project in that account

 ##Create build definition
-- Click on the store icon in the account and install the Cordova Extension for Visual Studio Team Services
-- Next create a build definition, by going to the Build tab in your Team Services project and clicking the “+” icon to create a new build definition.
+- Create a build definition, by going to the Build tab in your Team Services project and clicking the “+” icon to create a new build definition.
 Select the Empty template
     - When setting up the definition, specify “github” as the repo
     - Go to the “Repository” tab for the definition and clicked “Manage Connections”
     - Create a new github connection through 'New Service Endpoint"
     - Go to github.com and Create a new personal access token which is used for the connection (Recommended scopes -- repo, user, admin:repo_hook)
 - Use the resulting connection as our source repo

 ##Build the package